xieyuheng/inner/source/_posts/home.md

 to formalize areas of mathematics which I am interested in.

-I am specially interested in formalization of [Algebraic topology](https://en.wikipedia.org/wiki/Algebraic_topology), and its applications in [Geometric modeling](https://en.wikipedia.org/wiki/Geometric_modeling).
+I am specially interested in formalization of [Algebraic topology](https://en.wikipedia.org/wiki/Algebraic_topology), (I am trying to find an algebraic definition of infinity groupoids that would satisfy the Grothendieck correspondence.) and its applications in [Geometric modeling](https://en.wikipedia.org/wiki/Geometric_modeling).

 I am also specially interested in formalization of [Category theory](https://en.wikipedia.org/wiki/Category_theory),